CheesyModz/Python-Games/README.md

 2. Download pygame typing the command `pip install pygame` in the command shell prompt
 3. Open the folder of the game you want to play
 4. Download all the files listed above
-5. Run the following game you wanted to play
+5. Run the following for the game you want to play

 For space hunt `Run SpaceHunt.py`

 For Connect Four `ConnectFourGame.py`

 For Pacman `Pacman.py`

 For Super Break-Out Super `Break-Out!.py`

 # What NOT to do